 If you have comments concerning the accuracy of this time estimate or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:M:S, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
-Instead, see Where To File on page 3.
+Instead, see Where To File. earlier.